AI-Ahmed/dashbot/README.md

 > *This API returns intraday time series of the equity specified, covering extended trading hours where applicable (e.g., 4:00am to 8:00pm Eastern Time for the US market).
 The intraday data is derived from the Securities Information Processor (SIP) market-aggregated data.
 You can query both raw (as-traded) and split/dividend-adjusted intraday data from this endpoint.* Ref: [TIME_SERIES_INTRADAY](https://www.alphavantage.co/documentation/#intraday)

+## Inference App
+- You can find the app in this link: https://dashbot-mercury.herokuapp.com